Mustafa Ali

-Adeel Alam (born March 28, 1986) is an American professional wrestler.
-He is currently signed to WWE, where he performs on the Raw brand under the ring name Mustafa Ali.
+Adeel Alam (born March 28, 1986) is an American professional wrestler, better known by the ring name Mustafa Ali (/ˈmʌstəfə/ MUH-stə-fə).
+He is signed to Total Nonstop Action Wrestling (TNA), where he is the leader of the Order 4 stable, and is a former one-time TNA X Division Champion.
+He also makes appearances on the independent circuit.

-Prior to signing with WWE, Alam worked on the independent circuit after his debut in 2003, while also working as a police officer in a Chicago suburb for four years.
+Alam began his professional wrestling career on the independent circuit in 2003, while also working as a police officer in a Chicago suburb for four years.
 In 2016, he competed in the Cruiserweight Classic as a replacement and through his performances, earned a full-time contract with WWE.
-He initially worked for their new Cruiserweight Division as part of the 205 Live brand.
-In December 2018, he was moved to the SmackDown brand, moving out of the cruiserweight division.
-In July 2020, he was moved to the Raw brand.
-In October of that same year, he revealed himself as the leader of the villainous stable Retribution, thereby turning heel in the process.
+He initially worked for their new cruiserweight division as part of the 205 Live brand.
+In December 2018, he was moved to the SmackDown brand, moving out of the cruiserweight division, where his ring name would be shortened to Ali from March 2019 to November 2019.
+In July 2020, he was moved to the Raw brand and in October of that same year, he revealed himself as the leader of the villainous stable Retribution.
+He would be released from WWE in September 2023, and returned to the independent circuit in December 2023.
+After briefly working with New Japan Pro-Wrestling (NJPW), he debuted for TNA in January 2024, and officially signed with the promotion in January the following year.

 Early life

-Adeel Alam was born on March 28, 1986 in Bolingbrook, Illinois, the son of a Pakistani father from Karachi, and an Indian mother from New Delhi.
-He was raised in Chicago, Illinois.
-He has two older brothers.
+Adeel Alam was born on March 28, 1986, in Bolingbrook, Illinois, to an Indian mother from New Delhi, and a Pakistani father from Karachi.
+He was raised in Chicago, Illinois along with his two older brothers.
 Alam wanted to be a wrestler since his youth, idolizing first Bret Hart and later also Eddie Guerrero, Rey Mysterio, Hardy Boyz, Chris Jericho, and Hayabusa.